 What Surgical Mesh Should Do

-A hernia is caused by weakness in muscles or connective tissue around an organ or other body part.
-Those muscles or connective tissue are supposed to keep everything in place, and when they fail, an organ, fatty tissue, or other body part in the area can move or protrude, causing pain and limiting movement.
+Weakness in muscles or connective tissue around an organ or other body part causes a hernia.
+Those muscles or connective tissue are supposed to keep everything in place.
+When they fail, an organ, fatty tissue, or other body part in the area can move or protrude, causing pain and limiting movement.

-When a hernia is repaired by surgery, mesh is used to strengthen and support that area while it heals.
+When surgery repairs a hernia, mesh strengthens and supports that area while it heals.
 Mesh can be synthetic or made from animal tissue and can be absorbed by the body over time or remain permanent, according to the U.S. Food and Drug Administration (FDA).

 Bowel Obstruction